zaphod42/puppet-docs/source/guides/style_guide.markdown

 this document are to be interpreted as described in [RFC 2119](http://www.google.com/url?q=http://www.faqs.org/rfcs/rfc2119.html&sa=D&sntz=1&usg=AFQjCNHSKK-6ZHOhijUT4-3b9Bhi7FI0Ww).

+## Puppet version

+This style guide is specific to Puppet version 2.6.x and makes recommendations based on language features that are only available starting with version 2.6.0.

 ## Why a Style Guide?

 Puppet Labs develops modules for customers and the community.